nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </box>

 An example of the `create` command being successfully executed:
-1. Enter the command `create t/dept marketing t/role developer`
+1. Enter the command `create t/dept finance t/role accountant`
 2. This is what you should see upon successful execution of command.

    ![create-success](images/create-success.png)